 There are a lot of gases that could be in your Winnipeg house.
-Natural gas and vapors that derive from household fixtures, carpet and paints.
+Natural gas and vapors that derive from household fixtures, flooring and paints.
 None of them are as hazardous as carbon monoxide.

 Why is Carbon Monoxide so Dangerous?